Robert-CPX/MWallet/README.md

 # MWallet
-A cross-chain chrome extension web3 wallet, powered by Moralis API
+A cross-chain chrome extension web3 wallet, login and recover your wallet via 12 mnemonic phrase, powered by Moralis API